pagkly/Zed/Investopedia3/Swing Trading.md

 Swing trading is one of the most popular forms of active trading, where traders look for intermediate-term opportunities using various forms of technical analysis.

-Many swing traders assess trades on a [risk/reward](https://www.investopedia.com/terms/r/riskrewardratio.asp) basis.
-By analyzing the chart of an asset they determine where they will enter, where they will place a [stop loss](https://www.investopedia.com/terms/s/stop-lossorder.asp), and then anticipate where they can get out with a profit.
+Many swing traders assess trades on a [[risk/reward]](https://www.investopedia.com/terms/r/riskrewardratio.asp) basis.
+By analyzing the chart of an asset they determine where they will enter, where they will place a [[stop loss]](https://www.investopedia.com/terms/s/stop-lossorder.asp), and then anticipate where they can get out with a profit.
 If they are risking $1 per share on a setup that could reasonably produce a $3 gain, that is a favorable risk/reward ratio.
 On the other hand, risking $1 to make $1 or only make $0.75 isn't quite as favorable.

 Swing traders primarily use technical analysis, due to the short-term nature of the trades.
 That said, fundamental analysis can be used to enhance the analysis.
-For example, if a swing trader sees a [bullish](https://www.investopedia.com/terms/b/bull.asp) setup in a stock, they may want to verify that the fundamentals of the asset look favorable or are improving also.
+For example, if a swing trader sees a [[bullish]](https://www.investopedia.com/terms/b/bull.asp) setup in a stock, they may want to verify that the fundamentals of the asset look favorable or are improving also.

-Swing traders will often look for opportunities on the daily charts and may watch 1-hour or 15-minute charts to find a precise entry, stop loss, and [take-profit](https://www.investopedia.com/terms/t/take-profitorder.asp) levels.
+Swing traders will often look for opportunities on the daily charts and may watch 1-hour or 15-minute charts to find a precise entry, stop loss, and [[take-profit]](https://www.investopedia.com/terms/t/take-profitorder.asp) levels.

 Pros